Intermesh/groupoffice-docs/developer/extending-a-goui-module.rst

 .. _extend_goui_module:

-Extending a goui webclient module
+Extending a GOUI webclient module
 =================================

 In which we build access control into the web client.